FBD Insurance League

 The FBD, also called the FBD Insurance League, FBD Connacht League, the Connacht FBD Football League or FBD Insurance Connacht GAA Senior Football Competition, is an annual Gaelic football competition organised by Connacht GAA and sponsored by FBD.
 The participants are the five county teams.

-Formerly several third-level college teams also competed, but from 2018 onward it became an all-county tournament.
-In 2019 and 2020 it was a knockout tournament with no league element, and so it was called the "Connacht GAA Senior Football Competition"; in 2023 it was simply referred to as "the FBD."
-It was cancelled in 2021 due to the impact of the COVID-19 pandemic on Gaelic games, but returned in January 2022.
+Formerly several third-level college teams also competed, but from 2018 onward it became an all-county-team tournament.
+In 2019 and 2020 it was a knockout tournament with no league element, and so it was called the "Connacht GAA Senior Football Competition"; in 2023 and 2024 it was simply referred to as "the FBD."
+It was cancelled in 2021 due to the impact of the COVID-19 pandemic on Gaelic games, but returned in January 2022.Cancelled again in 2025 due to disputes a possible return in 2026.

 Galway lead the way with most titles.

 The trophy is named for Paddy Francis Dwyer (1937–1994), a longtime referee and official with Oran and the Roscommon County Board; he was also an activist in the National Farmers' Association in their 1966–67 farmers' rights campaign.
 He was the manager of FBD Insurance in the Connacht region.

-Winners
+Roll of honour

-No tournament was held in 2021 due to the COVID-19 pandemic.
+No tournament was held in 2021 due to the COVID-19 pandemic again in 2025 due to disputes.